KevinKra/Notes/certifications/aws/developer/resource.md

 - What service is AWS SAM an extension of?
 - Does the AWS SAM CLI let you locally build, test, and debug serverless applications that are defined by AWS SAM templates?
 - What does the AWS SAM CLI provide locally?

+---

+# AWS X-Ray

+- **AWS X-Ray** helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
+With X-Ray, you can understand how your application and its underlying services are performing to identify and troubleshoot the root cause of performance issues and errors. _X-Ray provides an end-to-end view of requests as they travel through your application_, and shows a map of your application’s underlying components.

+- You can use X-Ray to analyze both applications in development and in production, from simple three-tier applications to complex microservices applications consisting of thousands of services.

+- AWS X-Ray works with Amazon EC2, Amazon EC2 Container Service (Amazon ECS), AWS Lambda, and AWS Elastic Beanstalk.